Digital Realty Trust, Inc. research snapshot

 Industry trend

 The long-term industry trend is favorable because AI, cloud, data gravity, enterprise hybrid architecture, and network interconnection require more data center capacity.
-The near-term cycle depends on power, land, permitting, chip deployment timing, customer budgets, and capital markets.
+Digital Realty holds about 3.1 gigawatts of IT capacity with a development pipeline that roughly doubled to $20 billion in the first half of 2026.

 Valuation and margin of safety